Melatonin and Eye Health: What Clinical Trials Show About AMD and Retinal Repair

 Pilot Trials on Supplementation

-A small clinical trial published in the Annals of the New York Academy of Sciences examined melatonin supplementation (3mg nightly) in patients with AMD.
-Participants who took melatonin showed stabilization of macular function over a 24-month follow-up period, with no significant progression noted in the treated group.
-The study was small and not placebo-controlled, but the findings were notable enough to prompt interest in larger follow-up trials.
+A clinical trial in the Annals of the New York Academy of Sciences examined 3mg nightly melatonin in AMD patients.
+Participants showed stabilization of macular function over 24 months.
+The study was small, but prompted interest in larger trials.
+Melatonin is not a replacement for the NEI-validated AREDS2 formula — it complements it.

-Why Evening Timing Matters for Both
+Why Evening Timing Matters

-These statements have not been evaluated by the Food and Drug Administration.
+These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.